jessonfoo/p001/week_1/8_technical_blog/readme.md

   * How do you feel after being on the site for a while? (i.e. "bored", "happy", "anxious or hyper", "like I wasted a lot of time" etc)
   * Does the site sell anything?
 If so, have you purchased any of it?
 Why or why not?

+## Release 2: Blog it!

-3. Create a new html page in the `unit1_projects` folder and write a blog post analyzing the 3 sites in terms of user experience and design.
+Create a new html page in the `unit1_projects` folder and write a blog post analyzing the 3 sites in terms of user experience and design.
 Add a link to the `index.html` file for your new blog post!

-4. Reflect on the process of writing a blog post on `8_favorite_websites.md` in your [reflection gist](../reflection.md).
+## Release 3: Reflect
+On your local `phase_0_unit_1` repo, edit the [my_reflection.md](./my_reflection.md) file associated with this challenge.
+Commit your changes and save them to GitHub.